Richelle-T/exercise-tracker/README.md

 All changes made (add, edit, delete) will be reflected on the home page.
 To return to the home page, click on "Home" in the navigation.

 ### Add an exercise
 Click on "Add" in the navigation, then fill out the form.
+Click "add" in the row next to the exercise to save it.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/31516405-0689-4def-ad65-4b58b10274c5" alt="exercise-tracker-add-exercise" width="600">

 ### Edit an exercise
 Click on the edit icon next to the exercise you wish to modify.
 The form will be pre-populated with existing data from the row, and these values can be changed.
+Click "save" to save your changes.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/cfea3850-6d05-47d9-a190-91d5aa720f1a" alt="exercise-tracker-edit-exercise" width="600">